Old Ford: Reconstruction

 Victoria Park became known for its open air music festivals, often linked with a political cause in the 1970/80s.
 In 1978, Rock Against Racism organised a protest event against growth of far-right organisations such as the National Front.
 The concert was played by The Clash, Steel Pulse, X-Ray Spex, The Ruts, Sham 69, Generation X, and the Tom Robinson Band.

-In 1975, the Baroness Burdett Coutts Drinking Fountain was given Grade II* listed status by Historic England.
+In 1975, the Baroness Burdett Coutts Drinking Fountain in the park was given Grade II* listed status by Historic England.

 Contemporary

 In 1986 the Greater London Council transferred responsibility for the park to the London borough of Tower Hamlets and the London Borough of Hackney, through a joint management board.
 Since 1994 Tower Hamlets has run the park alone.

 In 1991, St Paul's, Old Ford was closed due to maintenance and safety concerns.
 The Parochial Church Council and local people were determined to see that the church remained open and, in fact, was improved.
 The "A New Heart for Bow" project was born.
 More than £3,000,000 was raised from more than a dozen sources and philanthropies.
 Matthew Lloyd Architects was appointed to refurbish the building and enable it to serve the wider community as well as the church.
 Work began in March 2003 and ended over a year later, in May 2004.

 St Barnabas Community Fete, also known as Bowstock, was an annual fête and music festival held on Wennington Green in Mile End Park.

 Fish Island has a long history as a home to artists and art spaces, having one of the highest densities of fine artists, designers and artisans in Europe according to a 2009 study which found around 600 artists' studios.
 The Percy Dalton Peanut Factory was at Fish Island, occupying Britannia Works and gatehouse along Dace Road, and another building on Smeed Road.
 Britannia Works has been run as an artists studio building by SPACE since 2000.
 Channel 4’s The Big Breakfast was broadcast live from a former lockkeeper's cottages on Fish Island, from 28 September 1992 until 29 March 2002.

-The Palm Tree, which was Grade II listed in 2015 by Historic England.
+The Palm Tree is a public house which was Grade II listed in 2015 by Historic England.